Amtrak train derails in remote part of Montana, killing at least 3 people - KVIA

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Gregory Clary, Eric Levenson, Alta Spells and Ric Ward contributed to this report.
+CNN’s Pete Muntean, Gregory Clary and Ric Ward contributed to this report.

 Comments

-Note: Correction: An earlier version of this story misspelled the last name of Megan Vandervest.